Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 - Develop an Accessible Housing Registry website that allows people with disabilities to identify accessible, affordable units in Covered Housing Developments, apply online to rent vacant units, be placed on waiting lists for those units (if the waiting list is open), and learn when vacant units are available.

-The AcHP is administered by the Los Angeles Housing and Community Investment Department (HCIDLA) on behalf of the City.
+The AcHP is administered by the Los Angeles Housing Department (LAHD) on behalf of the City.

 Any and every attempt will be made to answer questions not answered on this page.
 You can always call or email the Accessible Housing Program at: